tonyputi/node-api-users/README.md

 | PUT    | http://localhost/postgres/:id | Update user detail from postgres       |
 | DELETE | http://localhost/postgres/:id | Delete user from postgres              |

-The application is making use the following frameworks/libraries:

-- [Expressjs](https://expressjs.com) to handle HTTP requests to api endpoints;
-- [Mongoose](https://mongoosejs.com) to interact with mongodb;
-- [Sequelize](https://sequelize.org) to interact with postgres;
-- [node.bcrypt.js](https://github.com/kelektiv/node.bcrypt.js) to hash user password;
-- [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) to generate and verify jwt tokens.

-## Requirements

-- Docker
-- Docker Compose
-- Make

-## Installation

-1. Type `make build` to build the docker image
-2. Type `make up` to start the docker containers and wait few seconds to let containers proper start

-## Testing the application

 In order to test the application you need to be able to make request to the microservice and to accomplish this you can find a `postman_collection.json` file that already contain all the request to make you able to test it.